1. What should I do if my tween resists bonding activities?

 I came across this story of these young children who went through some parental challenges at a tender age, the story was pathetic, but there were many lessons to learn from this account of one of them – Kolawole.

 “Kolawole attended Kings College in Lagos and graduated in the ’90s.
 Many of their parents had no clue how some were already drunk by 10 am in school or how they smoked a pack of Benson and Hedges per day at the age of 15.
-Their parent had no clue how they scaled fences from their Victoria Island campus to bar beach in the mornings to smoke weed and visit prostitutes at Lekki beach, literally waking the prostitute up to lay with them.
+Their parent had no clue how they scaled fences from their Victoria Island campus to bar beach in the mornings to smoke weed and visit prostitutes at Lekki beach, literally waking the prostitutes up to lay with them.

-Kolawole smoked weed once at 16 for the first time when a classmate named Danjuma took him and his colleagues to bar beach and introduced them to it.
+Kolawole smoked weed once at 16 for the first time when a classmate named Danjuma took him and his colleagues to Bar Beach and introduced them to it.
 That day was Kolawole’s last time by some stroke of luck or his mother’s prayers.

 Danjuma never finished school.
 Abu is dead.
 John did not have anything to show for his life.
 Chibuzor, who had a privileged life, is roaming the streets of the Island with mental health.
-It all started in 1994, 29 years after, and it’s amazing how naive some parents are.
+It all started in 1994, 29 years later, and it’s amazing how naive some parents are.
 The drugs have since evolved, and the peer pressure and influence remain.

 Kolawole learnt from a psychologist that the significant work of parenting is done by the time the child is 13 years old, even though they only become confident enough to show their true character much later.
 We need to be extra vigilant and engage our children like never before, not in arguments but from a place of knowledge about the repercussions of specific actions.